Frank McIver: Club career

-McIver would play for Morwell in the newly formed Latrobe Valley Association, his final season as a player in 1952, at the age of 48.
+McIver would play for Morwell in the newly formed Latrobe Valley Soccer League, his final season as a player in 1952.
+At the age of 48, helped Morwell to win the "triple crown" - the Battle of Britain Cup, the Advertiser Shield and the Ingram Cup.

 International career

 While playing for Preston in the Victorian Second Division, his prolific scoring earned him his first representative honours, rewarded with a spot on the Australia tour of the Dutch East Indies.
 He scored on his debut against Tiong Hwa in a 4-0 victory and made a further three appearances on tour.
 McIver nabbed a brace while representing Victoria against India in a 4-2 win in 1938, which led to national selection on home soil and his solitary 'A' appearance for Australia, playing the full match in the final leg of India's tour of Australia at the Melbourne Cricket Ground.